 - Degraded Panel Output: Dust and soil accumulated on the panel will cover the PV cells under it.
 This will bring down both the voltage and current output of the panels.
 On the other hand, soft soiling will not have any observed effect on the voltage but will affect the current output of the panels.
 The combined result of this decrease in the current and voltage will be reduced power output of the panel.

-- Damage To The Panels: Hard soiling due to deposition of dust particles and soil will also result in hard depositions on the panel near its frame, often called as cementing.
+- Damage To The Panels: Hard soiling due to deposition of dust particles and soil will also result in hard depositions on the solar panel near its frame, often called as cementing.
 As a result of this, the panel might get damaged permanently.

-- Economic Consequences: The reduced power output of the panel will lead to reduced power generation from the plant.
+- Economic Consequences: The reduced power output of the solar panel will lead to reduced power generation from the plant.
 If remains neglected for longer periods, soiling can significantly bring down the quantum of every generated from the solar plant.
 This decrement will also lead to payment of deviation charges causing further financial losses.

 B. Factors Affecting The Rate Of Soiling:

-- Geographical Composition: Extent of soiling is highly dependent on the vicinity in which the panels are installed.
+- Geographical Composition: Extent of soiling is highly dependent on the vicinity in which the solar panels are installed.
 Dustier the terrain, higher the likeliness and rate of soiling.
 For instance, in deserts, soiling will be much faster than that in the cities.

 - Wind Velocity: Wind is the prime factor which unsettles the dust and soil particles.
-Windier climate will lead to faster soiling of the panels.
+Windier climate will lead to faster soiling of the solar panels.

 - Humidity, Fog And Dew: Higher the humidity or occurrence of fog and dew, higher will be the soiling effect.
 Because of the humidity or fog or dew, the dust particles tend to stick to the panels thereby increasing the soiling.
 Many times, the dry Dist. accumulated on the panels is carried away by the winds.
 Presence of dew or moisture prevents this carrying away of the particles by wind, resulting in aggravated soiling.